Acronyms

 - Confounder - a confounder is a covariate that is associated with both the outcome and the exposure.
 A confounder may either increase or decrease the likelihood of the outcome.

-- The illustration below describes their relationship
+- The figure below illustrates their relationship

 - Researchers want to see if vitamin D supplements prevent melanoma.
-Using a medical database, they identify two large cohorts of patients.
-One cohort takes a daily vitamin D supplement, and the other does not.
+Using a medical database, they identify two cohorts of patients: one with people who take a daily vitamin D supplement and one without.
+They follow the two cohorts for ten years and compare the incidence of melanoma between them.

 - In our example, we have the following: